-☐ Press the left cursor key (♠) once to place the cursor within the parentheses (shown below).
+\Box Press the left cursor key (\leftarrow) once to place the cursor within the parentheses.

-- ☐ Press the Backspace key once to erase the 1 (the Less than 1 hour per week value). - \square Enter 2 (the value for 1-3 hours per week). - ☐ Press Enter.
+□ Press the Backspace key once to erase the 1 (the Less than 1 hour per week value) and Enter 2 (the value for 1-3 hours per week), then select the Add button or press Enter.